tamantosawar/Data-Science-using-Python/README.md

 all the Data Science Assignments :
 - Core Python
--OOPs concepts
+- OOPs concepts
--Numpy
+- Numpy
--Pandas with datasets
+- Pandas with datasets
--Matplotlib with datasets
+- Matplotlib with datasets
--Seabornwith datasets
+- Seaborn with datasets
--Supervise Learning Models with datasets
+- Supervise Learning Models with datasets
--Unsupervised Learning Models with datasets
+- Unsupervised Learning Models with datasets
--Final Project
+- Final Project